Stuart Symington: Presidential candidacy

-In 1959, Symington, then Chairman of the National Security Resources Board in Washington, D.C., was preparing to run in the 1960 presidential election and won the backing of former President and fellow Missourian Harry Truman, but eventually lost the nomination to Senator John F. Kennedy.
+In 1959, Symington, then U.S. Senator from Missouri, was preparing to run in the 1960 presidential election and won the backing of former President and fellow Missourian Harry Truman, but eventually lost the nomination to Senator John F. Kennedy.
 On July 2, 1960, Truman announced that he would not be attending the Democratic National Convention in Los Angeles.
 Truman was miffed that the convention was being controlled by the "overzealous" supporters of Kennedy.
 Announcing his decision, Truman restated his support for the candidacy of Symington and added, "I have no second choice".

 Symington, unlike Kennedy or Lyndon B. Johnson, refused to speak to segregated audiences in the southern United States and this hurt his chances.
 Additionally, having concluded that the nomination would be determined by party bosses at the convention, Symington declined to enter any of the Democratic primaries, clearing the way for Kennedy to win enough primaries to be the frontrunner and probable nominee as the convention opened.
 He was Kennedy's first choice for Vice President, but was dropped in favor of Texas Senator Lyndon B. Johnson.
 He advised President Kennedy as a member of EXCOMM during the October 1962 Cuban Missile Crisis.

 Other issues

 Symington was also committed to constituent services, answering letters from Missouri citizens both important, trivial, and sometimes even zany.
 As an example, Symington once formally requested a report from military sources regarding the possible existence of subterranean superhumans, which one of his constituents had become concerned about after reading a fiction book and mistaking it for non-fiction.
 In 2002, this and Symington's other senatorial correspondence and papers were donated to the Western Historical Manuscripts Collection of the University of Missouri and are now available to the general public.

 In 1967 when Major League Baseball owners approved the move of the Kansas City Athletics to Oakland, California, he threatened legislation to revoke the league's antitrust exemption and vowed to support lawsuits challenging the legality of the reserve clause.
 Kansas City was awarded an expansion team, the Kansas City Royals, which was scheduled to begin play in 1971.
 Symington, saying Kansas City should not wait, continued to threaten the league, and the team began play in 1969.
+An indirect consequence of this was that Sick's Stadium (the home of the other American League expansion team, the Seattle Pilots) was unable to be renovated in time for the season, its resulting poor quality being a leading reason for the team's bankruptcy and subsequent move to Milwaukee as the Brewers after just one season.

-Symington did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.
+Symington did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957, the Civil Rights Act of 1960, the Civil Rights Act of 1964, and the Civil Rights Act of 1968, as well as the Twenty-fourth Amendment to the United States Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.